dhh1213/Porjects-for-CV/Digital Laboratory/README.md

 [<img src="../Digital Laboratory/images/start.jpg" width="600">](https://www.youtube.com/watch?v=L7aoIpFIz1E)
 (<-video link)

-TAs have given this project a high score, since most techniques of this project are self-researched.
+TAs have given this project a high score since most techniques of this project are self-researched.

 ```Since the video and report both are written in Mandarin, I briefly translate report into English as below.```